mikkokam/ParsePushNotification/README.md

 Parse push notifications for PhoneGap.
 Android only for now.

 **Works on Adobe PhoneGap Build.**

-PGB does not have any in the directory yet.
+PGB does not have any Parse Push plugins in the directory yet.
 Most of the plugins fail to upload either because of using a reserved namespace (cordova or phonegap).
 Others can be uploaded, but PGB fails to add them.